fasi13/shega-enter/README.md

-## MERN-Shega Entertaient Project with Admin-Panel
+## MERN-ሸጋ Entertaient Project with Admin-Panel

 ## Features
 * Login-page and Basic layout design done by using Bootstrap